Cozy Peach Kitchen

 • Reheating: I love reheating pizza in my air fryer.
 I heat it at 350F for just 4-5 minutes and the crust turns super crisp and the cheese gets even more golden.
 The pizza can also be reheated in the oven at 375F for 7-9 minutes.

-• Make ahead: The tofu can be made up to 24 hours in advance.
+• Make ahead: Both the tofu and pizza dough can be made up to 24 hours in advance.
+Keep refrigerated in a closed container until ready to use.
 I don't recommend assembling the pizza in advance.

 Overhead view of BBQ tofu pizza on a pizza stone.